joulev/webapps/apps/presentation/readme.md

 ---

-An app where I try to make (interactive) presentation slides with code and web technologies.
-Currently only a playground.
+An app where I make (interactive) presentation slides with code and web technologies.